Skip to main content

 August & September

 Applicants should begin by creating an account on the Guggenheim Fellowship application portal.
 (This is only available when the competition is open.)
-During this time, you will craft your application, reach out to potential references, and gather the work samples that best reflect your achievements.
+During this time, you will craft your application (project proposal, career narrative, and list of works), reach out to potential references, and gather the work samples that best reflect your achievements.

 Please note: The staff at the Guggenheim Foundation cannot advise you on the content of your application or work samples.